ApeBro/hashmap/README.md

 # Hashmap
-Using only primitive types, implement a fixed-size hash map that associates string keys with arbitrary data object references (you don't need to copy the object).
+Using only primitive types, implement a fixed-size hash map that associates string keys with arbitrary data object references (don't need to copy the object).

 ## Hash functions
 Providing the following functions: